sonycc/IKT213_G25H_12/readme.md

 ```

-Follow all the steps above but instead you need to start:
+Follow all the steps from "Python Backend" but instead you need to start:
 ```bash
 python ../FishApp.PythonModel/train_cod_classifier.py
 ```